 The Adler Table by Ohio Design has a look that hearkens back to the industrial era.
 What makes this a real stand-out is that it uses an old-school machinist crank to adjust the table height from 27-inches to 42-inches.

 Tip: An anti-fatigue floor mat can make standing at your desk more comfortable.Continue to 6 of 7 below.

 06 of 07

 The Chairigami standing desk is lightweight, durable, and environmentally friendly.
 Chairgami is a cardboard furniture company that manufactures here in the U.S. Their standing desk, like all the pieces they create, is crafted from a three-ply corrugated board — and that's it, no glue, staples or resins.
 Better still, this 42-inch long by 24-inch wide by 42-inch tall workstation is made from renewable resources: 70 percent recycled cardboard and 30 percent FSC certified virgin fiber.

 Tip: Here's how you can prevent neck pain when using a standing desk.
 First keep your computer screen an arm's length away, directly in front of your body.
 Next, adjust your desk height, so your computer screen is a tad below eye level.Continue to 7 of 7 below.

 07 of 07

 The Cutter is a compact work area that you mount to a wall at your preferred height.
 It includes two storage cubbies and a built-in cord management system that eliminates cord clutter.

-Tip: While sitting all day is not healthy, standing all day can make knees hurt and at worst cause varicose veins according to a 2005 study.
-To avoid, alternate between standing and sitting throughout the day.
+Tip: While sitting all day is not healthy, standing all day can make knees hurt and at worst cause varicose veins.
+To avoid these potential health issues, alternate between standing and sitting throughout the day.